Map Induction: Compositional spatial submap learning for efficient exploration in novel environments: Computational Models

-To develop a space of possible map completions using the extracted regions, we define a probabilistic generative grammar that combines region primitives into a set of possible completed maps.
-If the map currently being explored has dimensions $s_x, s_y$, and $d_{x}, d_{y}$ are the dimensions of the extracted regions, then the generative grammar for that map is described as shown in Table \ref{table:pcfg}.
-The third level of the hierarchy in Figure \ref{fig:model}B shows examples of map completions generated using the Map Generator.
+\textit{Map Generation:} To develop a space of possible map completions, we use a probabilistic generative grammar that combines region primitives into a set of completed maps.
+If the current map has dimensions $s_x, s_y$, and $d_{x}, d_{y}$ are the dimensions of the extracted regions, then the generative grammar for that map is described as shown in Table \ref{table:pcfg}.
+The third level of the hierarchy in Figure \ref{fig:model}B shows examples of map completions generated this way.
 The probabilities assigned to the rules in the generative grammar encode priors on coverage and consistency of the generated maps.